duncan60/react-webpack-generator/README.md

 * Compilation with webpack
 * React 0.13.^ and ES6
-* Stylesheets can be CSS, SASS, Compass
+* Stylesheets can be CSS, SASS, Compass, postcss
 * Generate separate css file and js plugin

 ##Install npm